-EMI — Emotional Metabolism Index · v2.0
+EMI · Emotional Metabolism Index

 Metabolism without immunity is autoimmune.
+Immunity without purpose is just resistance to change.

-The prompt
+The prompts

-Where this paper came from
+Where this paper came from, and what evolved it

 “While the structural roadmap is brilliant, we can't ignore the ‘human immune system.’
 Retiring a workflow can feel like retiring an identity.
 For an organization to truly become Adaptive, we have to figure out how to build the psychological safety that allows teams to dismantle their own processes without fearing for their future.”